Obstetrics and Gynecology Residency Program

 - Be on your way to a fellowship, if you wish

-The Obstetrics and Gynecology program at Stamford Hospital accepts three residents per year, and has a faculty of 14, representing generalists and all subspecialties.
+The Obstetrics and Gynecology program at Stamford Hospital accepts three residents per year, and has a strong faculty, representing generalists and all subspecialties.
 All applications are processed through Electronic Residency Application Service (ERAS®).

 Highlights of Our Program

-- The second-year residents are exposed to each of the subspecialties: REI, Urogynecology, Maternal-Fetal Medicine & genetics.
-This opportunity enables residents to consider if they wish to apply for fellowship and offers them a chance to form relationships with faculty mentors who can guide their research and career choices.
+Second-year residents get more in-depth experience in each of the subspecialties: REI, Urogynecology, Gynecologic Oncology, Maternal-Fetal Medicine and genetics.
+This experience enables residents to consider if they wish to apply for a fellowship and offers them a chance to form relationships with faculty mentors who can guide their research and career choices.

-- Third-year residents head to Memorial Sloan-Kettering Cancer Center in New York City for a month where they learn to diagnose, treat and follow the most complex gynecologic cancer referral cases.
+Third-year residents spend a month at Memorial Sloan-Kettering Cancer Center in New York City where they learn to diagnose, treat and follow the most complex gynecologic cancer referral cases.

-- The third-year residents are given an elective month to explore other institutions in the U.S. and abroad.
+The third-year residents also are given an elective month to explore clinical or research experiences in other institutions in the U.S. and abroad.

 - Two full-time urogynecologists perform a full range of medical and surgical procedures.
 The office is conveniently located and residents participate in the office practice and scrub on all cases in the main OR and in the ambulatory surgery center.